 and explain why the conversation was interesting to you.

 Model Answer 1:

 So, I asked him in a firm voice as to why he would think like that.
 In response, he just told me one doesn’t exactly need to study at a college or university to learn something new because one could actually learn those things just by reading some good books.
-After all, according to him, learning to read is all one needs to learn about the world around him or her, not some piece of papers called “certificate”.
+After all, according to him, learning to read is all one needs to learn about the world around him or her, not some piece of papers called a “certificate”.
 I wanted to argue with him a little about the subject, but by that time, my hair cut was already done.

 I think that the conversation was interesting because even a 20-year-old can understand the fact very well that education has become a “commodity” these days where getting a certificate is becoming more important than actually learning.
-It was also interesting in a sense that if a 20-year-old can deduce such conclusion, and a bold one in that, after just passing a high school, what possibly could go through his mind if ever chooses to finish his university education!
+It was also interesting in the sense that if a 20-year-old can deduce such a conclusion, and a bold one in that, after just passing a high school, what possibly could go through his mind if he ever chooses to finish his university education!

 Sample Answer 2: